 Penalties for road traffic offences

-Penalties for various road traffic offences, including drink driving and speeding can be found here
+There different penalties for various road traffic offences, including drink driving and speeding.
+You can find a list of these on Gov.UK website

 How to report traffic crime or dangerous situations